restic/restic/doc/077_troubleshooting.rst

 somewhere.
 Please include the check output and additional information that might help locate the problem.

+If ``check`` detects damaged pack files, it will show instructions on how to repair them.
+Please follow the steps from the next section first.

 2. Backup the repository
 ************************